-Annual landings (i.e. calendar year; January - December) of king scallops from the Irish Sea (Area VIIa) over the period 1950 - 2019 are shown in Figure 1 (ICES 2022a,b).
+Annual landings (i.e. calendar year; January - December) of king scallops from the Irish Sea (Area VIIa) over the period 1950 - 2020 are shown in Figure 1 (ICES 2023a,b).
 Since 2006, landings have increased rapidly peaking in 2016 at > 11000 t.
-In the early part of the Irish Sea fishery (1950 - 1975), boats from the Isle of Man took the majority of the catch (80%), but between 2006 and 2019 the average annual Manx share of landings has declined to around 22%, with landings from United Kingdom vessels (Scotland, England, Wales and Northern Ireland) landing around 64% (the remainder was taken by vessels from Belgium and the Republic of Ireland).
-Whilst there are some management measures in place within Area VIIa (i.e. a closed season for P. maximus which runs from 1st June to 31st October (inclusive) and a Minimum Landing Size of 110 mm shell length), the quantity of landings from the Irish Sea (VIIa) for the recent decade (2008 - 2018) are unprecedented in comparison to any other decade recorded (Figure 1), and of concern given the general lack of knowledge and management of the stock at these high fishing levels (Duncan et al., 2016).
-Landings in the most recent year of data following that decade continue to decrease (i.e. 2019).
+In the early part of the Irish Sea fishery (1950 - 1975), boats from the Isle of Man took the majority of the catch (80%).
+However, between 2006 and 2020 the average annual Manx share of landings declined to around 22%, with boats from the United Kingdom (Scotland, England, Wales and Northern Ireland) landing around 64% (the remainder was taken by vessels from Belgium and the Republic of Ireland).
+Several management measures are implemented within Area VIIa i.e. a closed season for P. maximus, which runs from 1st June to 31st October (inclusive) and a Minimum Landing Size of 110 mm shell length.
+Despite these measures the quantity of landings from the Irish Sea (VIIa) for the decade 2008 - 2018 was unprecedented in comparison to any other decade recorded (Figure 1), and of concern given the general lack of knowledge and management of the stock at these high fishing levels (Duncan et al., 2016).
+Landings since 2016 have followed a downward trend, with a slight increase in the most recent year of data available (i.e. 2020).

-Figure 1: Annual King Scallop landings (t) from ICES Area VIIa for 1950 to 2019 using scallop landings from species Great Atlantic Scallop (SCE) and Scallop Nie (not included elsewhere) (ICES 2022a; ICES 2022b).
+Figure 1: Annual King Scallop landings (t) from ICES Area VIIa for 1950 to 2020 using scallop landings from species Great Atlantic Scallop (SCE) and Scallop Nie (not included elsewhere) (ICES 2023a; ICES 2023b).